Ericonaldo/Sports-Analytics-Challenge/README.md

 This solution is only for all the 4 questions.

-First, I design some simple networks.
+For time limit, I can only design some simple networks.

 For player id prediction, I choose a RNN (GRU) model to model the feature of events of this particular player, and another RNN (GRU) model to model the feature of events of his team.
 Then concat and through some FC layer to get a high level class and a low level class.
 The loss are weighted Cross Entropy loss.
-(Codes are in /code/utils.py/train_player_rnn())
+To inference from a given game xml, I only need the low level class (Codes are in /code/utils.py/train_player_rnn(), /code/utils.py/evaluation_rnn.py)

 For team id and coordinate predictions, I choose a RNN (GRU) model to model the feature of events of the two teams, and another RNN (GRU) model to model the feature of the last 10 events.
-Then concat and through some FC layer to get a high level class and a low level class.
-The loss are weighted Cross Entropy loss.
-(Codes are in /code/utils.py/train_team_event_rnn())
+Then concat and through some FC layer.
+For each team, he get a confidence of "if the next event is mine" and the related (x, y) coordinates.
+The loss are a combined weighted Binary Cross Entropy loss and MSE loss.
+To inference from a given game xml, I exact 2 sequence of 2 teams respectively, the through the network and see whose confidence is bigger, then the results follow the bigger one.
+(Codes are in /code/train_team_event_rnn.py, /code/utils.py/evaluation_rnn.py)

+Then I construct the training set from all the competition xml data.

+For player id prediction, I choose a sequence of a sufficient player (who satisfy the requirements) from one game as a sample; for team id and coordinate predictions, I choose the start min as [0, 7.5, 15, ..., 75] for every competition and take every 15min event sequence as a team sequence sample, and every last 10 event sequence as a event sequence sample.

-construct the training set from all the competition xml data, in which every event is taken as a sample.
-For each sample, I construct space features, time features and detailed features from the raw event data like 'field', 'zone', 'time dis from the last event' and so on (codes are in /code/utils.py/construct_ball_team_df()).
-The targets are: if the next event team id the same as current; the next x coordinate; the next y coordinate.
+For each sample, I construct space features, time features and detailed features (codes are in /code/utils.py/construct_player_seq(), /code/utils.py/construct_team_seq() and /code/utils.py/construct_event_seq()).
+The targets/labels are: if the next event is mine; the next x coordinate; the next y coordinate.

-Then, I train 3 models to predict above targets respectively.
-The best results I test offline is  score_team=0.4512471655328798, loss_xy=1294.2247845804986.
-Note that the score_team is worse than a random baseline 0.5.
+Then, I train 2 models to predict above targets respectively.
+The best results I test offline is score_team=0.5555555555555556, loss_xy=2209.658194428966.
+Note that the score_team is better however the regression are worse.

-### Questions
+### Questions and Challenges